ZacNeubert/UFOGame/README.md

 ##Results:
 The Random Forest classifier and the Kernelizer from sci-kit learn did fairly well, but the Random Forest did better, so I focused on training that.

-Chart showing the scores of the kernelizer and random forest classifier in various game modes, vs the number of lines that have learned with.
+It is important to note that the game gets exponentially harder to learn the more asteroids that are added.
+Each added asteroid adds another dimension of possible situations, requiring exponentially more truth data.
+Here are the results of the trained classifier and random player with various asteroid counts.

 ![Results By Asteroid Count](https://github.com/ZacNeubert/UFOGame/blob/master/stats/asteroidcount.png?raw=true)

 Human input was, in general, far better than machine input.
 This is likely because I had already learned the game, and was able to input the best keystrokes rather than just the ones that will survive.